 Workgroup Revision:

 6VAC15-40-360.
-Twenty-Four Hour Emergency Medical and Mental Health Care - Written policy, procedure, and practice guidelines are available to provide a reference tool for the proper management of 24-hour emergency medical and mental healthcare services.
+Twenty-Four-Hour Emergency Medical and Mental Health Care - Written policy, procedure, and practice guidelines are available to provide a reference tool for the proper management of 24-hour emergency medical and mental healthcare services.
 The specific guidelines, timeframes and recommendations provide a framework for standardized operations, and their application is a decision made by the practitioner or when not available site leadership using sound clinical judgment accounting for individual circumstances.

 BLRJ Revision: